ADD (Accountability Driven Development) - The Original Software Development Driver

 Tell me Andrew, doesn't it seem like a reasonable thing to hold people accountable for getting their job done?
 Actually son, Role Based Accountability isn't a reasonable thing at all.
 Let me explain.

+First of all, Role Based Accountability is based on the mistaken notion that specialization of skills is a good thing, that somehow it makes the process more efficient.
 Agile software development has learned from Lean Manufacturing and from the Theory of Constraints that specialization does not improve quality or time to market or even profitability.
 Specialization leads to Local Optimization which creates unnecessary bottlenecks within the system.
 Global Optimization or Systemic Thinking should be the goal.
 (We have already talked quite a bit about Local Optimization so I won't go into more detail here.
 I will direct you back to Eli Goldratt's book The Goal or Peter Senge's The Fifth Discipline if you need a refresher on the subject.)

 Secondly, Role Based Accountability makes people hesitant on moving the development process along.
 For example, Business Sponsors will want to spend weeks reviewing a requirements document before approving it to make sure that every possible feature they may want is included in the document.
 Software Architects will want to research new technologies and design architectures for the application before they let developers proceed with development.
 QA will not want to start testing until the software is at a 'code complete' state.